mboland23/Recipe-Recommender/README.md

 ### Data Instructions
 I downloaded the RAW_recipes.csv and RAW_interactions.csv locally to my computer in a Data file in the project repository.
 These are large files and will take some time to open in a jupyter notebook.
 First, I cleaned the RAW_interactions.csv file in my juptyer notebook to include only recipes that had at least five reviews and users that had at least five reviews - you can follow the notebook entitled "reading_in_data.ipnyb" to find initial cleaning instructions.
 I saved off this new dataset as  user_reviews.csv.
 I then further cleaned the dataset in a notebook entitled "preprocessing_no_0s", which explores the presence of 0 ratings and eventually drops those rows and creates a new dataset of recipes with five reviews and users with five ratings.
 This dataset, which can be found in the git Data repository, is called "user_reviews_no_zero.csv".
 This data was used for the remainder of the modeling and application.

-Next, I dealt with the RAW_interactions.csv in the jupyter notebook entitled "meta_data_workbook_2".
+Next, I dealt with the RAW_interactions.csv in the jupyter notebook entitled "meta_data_cleaning_workbook".
 In that notebook I cleaned the data to have usable ingredients columns, created new nuitrition facts columns, and used a function to subcategorize recipes based on their food type.
 The final metadata recipe dataset was then called recipes_subcat_cleaned.csv and can be found in the git Data repository.

 ## Data Preparation
 My final dataset included 537,267 reviews of 40,526 recipes from 17,096 users.